-The greatest success in this area has been the strengthening of the partnership between school and home.
+The greatest focus in this area continues to be the strengthening of the partnership between school and home.
 We know that students perform best and achieve their learning goals when their educators - teachers, parents and carers - are working together.
-As the circumstances of 2020 evolved, the place of the home in the learning process became even more important.
+As the 'learning at home' model again became part of our normal in 2021, we found that there was a greater area of work to maintain the engagement between home and school - even though we were in each others homes almost every day.

 We were grateful for the endeavours of school staff and families to engage in a productive and collaborative way to ensure students were able to do their best.
-While learning certainly looked different from home to home and from remote learning versions one and two, the efforts of all involved is acknowledged and appreciated.
+While learning certainly looked different from home to home, the efforts of all involved is acknowledged and appreciated.

-With the absence of opportunities to gather we have continually looked at different ways.
+With the absence of opportunities to gather, we have continually looked at different ways.
 Community Leadership Team meetings moved online with a great response from a core group of involved parents.